clj-python/libpython-clj/docs/new-to-clojure.md

 ## About Clojure

-LISP stand for List Processing and it was originally designed by John McCarthy around 1958.
+LISP stands for List Processing and it was originally designed by John McCarthy around 1958.
 It was the first language with a garbage collector making it the first truly high level language assuming you don't consider Fortran a high level language.
 Here is Dr. McCarthy's [seminal paper](http://www-formal.stanford.edu/jmc/recursive.pdf)